Plumbing Leaks & Pipe Failures

 Failure to pressure-test systems before closing walls

 These issues are often compounded by poor inspection oversight or unpermitted work, leaving homeowners with hidden damage that surfaces long after move-in.
+Understanding what happens when contractors don't pull permits can help you recognize potential liability issues.

 Who Is Responsible

-Under Colorado’s plumbing code and the Construction Defect Action Reform Act (CDARA), builders, developers, and subcontractors must ensure that plumbing systems are designed, installed, and tested in accordance with applicable standards.
-If they fail to do so, and those violations cause property damage, homeowners have a legal right to pursue claims for repair costs and related losses.
+Under Colorado's plumbing code and the Construction Defect Action Reform Act (CDARA), builders, developers, and subcontractors must ensure that plumbing systems are designed, installed, and tested in accordance with applicable standards.

 Suppliers and manufacturers may also be responsible when defective materials—such as faulty PEX fittings or brittle PVC components—cause leaks or failures.